bernar0507/Eclipse-Ditto-MQTT-iWatch/README.md

 `policyId`: This is the identifier of the policy that governs the access control of the iWatch device.
 In this example, the policyId is "org.Iotp2c:policy".

+`definition`: This is a URI referencing the JSON-LD file that contains the Thing Model for the iWatch device.
+In this example, the definition is "https://raw.githubusercontent.com/bernar0507/Eclipse-Ditto-MQTT-iWatch/main/iwatch/wot/iwatch.tm.jsonld".

 `attributes`: This is a dictionary of key-value pairs that represent metadata about the iWatch device.
-In this example, the attributes include the device name ("iwatch") and type ("iwatch").

-`features`: This is a dictionary that represents the features of the iWatch device.
-Each feature contains properties that describe its current state.
-In this example, the features include "vital_signs", "timestamp", and "location".

-- `vital_signs`: This feature describes the vital signs data of the iWatch device.
-In this example, the feature contains a "properties" dictionary that includes the heart rate data retrieved from the iwatch_data variable.

-- `timestamp`: This feature describes the timestamp of the data retrieved from the iWatch device.
-In this example, the feature contains a "properties" dictionary that includes the timestamp data retrieved from the iwatch_data variable.

-- `location`: This feature describes the location data of the iWatch device.
-In this example, the feature contains a "properties" dictionary that includes the longitude and latitude data retrieved from the iwatch_data variable.
+In this example, the attributes include the heart rate, timestamp, longitude, and latitude data retrieved from the iwatch_data variable.

 # Test if the digital twin is being updated
 To see if the twin is being updated with the data send by script we can run the following: